A topic from the subject of Biochemistry in Chemistry.

 Nutritional Epidemiology

-Studies that examine the relationship between diet and health.
+Studies that examine the relationship between dietary intake, specific nutrients, and the occurrence of diseases in populations.

 Data Analysis